exu3/magic-bottle/README.md

 Jame gam.

-## To do:

-### story:
+### Story:

-- the player character is a bottle.
+- The player character is a Bottle.
-- all of her friends (a book, a broom, etc.) have found a magic talent, but she still doesn't have one :(
+- All of her friends (a book, a broom, etc.) have found a magic talent, but she still doesn't have one :(
-- so she sets out on a quest to go from her home village to the Grand Magician who can answer any question.
+- She sets out on a quest to go from her home village to the Grand Magician who guards himself with lots of Eyeballs.
-- along the way, she has to overcome several environmental obstacles which involve fighting hostile creatures
+- Along the way, she has to overcome several environmental obstacles which involve fighting the hostile creatures known as 👁️👁️👁️👁️.

-### gameplay:
+### Gameplay:

 - 2D action RPG
 - the player's attacks are timing based and melee